gardenlinux/gardenlinux/docs/reference/testing/developing-tests.md

 # Developing Tests

-This document provides comprehensive guidelines for developing and maintaining tests in the Garden Linux test framework.
+This document provides complete guidelines for developing and maintaining tests in the Garden Linux test framework.

 ## Test development principles